 "Meredith, it's the sheriff,"a voice called from the other side of the door, "I need to talk to yuh."
 Meredith relaxed and hurried to open the door.
 The sheriff stepped inside, checking over his shoulder to make sure he hadn't been followed.

-"That was a nightmare mess to clean up,"he sighed, taking off his hat, "Took me nearly an hour to calm everyone down, and another to make 'em all go home."
+"That was a nightmare mess to clean up,"he sighed, taking off his hat, "Took me nearly two hours to calm everyone down, and another to make 'em all go home."

 "Sheriff, where did they take Edgar?"Meredith asked hurredly.
 She knew her voice had an edge of hysteria to it, but she couldn't hide it if she tried.
 All she cared about was knowing that her son was safe.

 The sheriff sighed, rubbing his face.